iampatrickbrinksma/SFS-Utils/README.md

 A collection of useful code snippets to use in your Salesforce Field Service implementation and projects

+## Disclaimer
+IMPORTANT: This code is not intended to be deployed directly to a Salesforce production environment, but to be used as an example.
+This is not a Salesforce product and is not officially supported by Salesforce.

 # What's Included? #
 * Polygon Utils
 * Seed Data Utils